 “Why bless your soul, it is a matter of natural understanding and capacity.
 The white man has more sense and capacity than the negro, and by nature understands the duties and responsibilities of suffrage and citizenship better than the negro; and the Democratic party holds that the uneducated white man can be trusted to cast a more intelligent vote than even an educated negro.”

 The vote for the amendment would not take place until Aug.
 2, 1900.
 In the meantime, a push for its passage took several forms, including the creation of Asheville’s own Young Men’s White Supremacy club.
 On June 27, 1900, The Asheville Daily Citizen reported on the organization’s inaugural meeting, held the previous night.
-Among its speakers was a Dr. Pacquin.
+Among its speakers was a Dr. Paquin.
 According to the paper:

-“Dr. Pacquin declared that the amendment ought to be carried in such a way as would convince the people of the north that the question was of supremacy of the white man, and not a partisan one. … He declared that it was ridiculous and absurd to give the negro or any other debased race political equity with the Anglo-Saxon.
+“Dr. Paquin declared that the amendment ought to be carried in such a way as would convince the people of the north that the question was of supremacy of the white man, and not a partisan one. … He declared that it was ridiculous and absurd to give the negro or any other debased race political equity with the Anglo-Saxon.
 Dr. Paquin’s speech pleased the club so much that it was resolved to ask him to write out his views for publication.”

 On July, 30 1900, three days before the vote, a torchlight procession was held in downtown Asheville.
 The following day, The Citizen reported on the event: “There were 1200 to 1500 people in the parade and thousands of spectators thronged the sidewalks. … Old men and boys, ladies and children, caught the enthusiasm of the hour and shouted themselves hoarse.”